-These dress up dolls with mix and match magnetic outfits are great for fine motor skills and pattern matching.
+My daughter loves these dress up dolls!
+With mix and match magnetic outfits, these are great for fine motor skills and pattern matching.
 My daughter still plays with this.
 For a more gender neutral option, this one is a similar concept but you dress the doll in uniforms based on their career.

 Your 4 year old might graduate from regular Magna-tiles to a themed set like this, where they follow directions to create a specific scene.
 If your child loves building and wants a little challenge, this is a great option.